Travel tips and tricks for first-timers? Look no further!

 I read the post twice, I looked at my mother and I said to her “Let’s go to Italy”.
 She laughed.
 In fact, anyone would have laughed.
 For many people in my country, traveling without a guide and without a lot of money in their bank account seems almost impossible.

 It’s been a year and a month now.
 I made five trips already and I am planning the sixth one.
-Even though with every trip I learn something new in every single trip.
+I learn something new in every single trip.
 Nonetheless, with the experience I’ve acquired so far, I believe there are certain things that must be done in every single trip, regardless of the destination.

 Are you traveling alone or with someone else?

 For instance, when traveling alone you will have to cover your expenses by yourself.
 On the contrary, when you travel with a partner, you will share one of the most budget-consuming expenses: the hotel (or a hostel if you wish).

-Consequently, my best tip for anyone who is about to travel is to read; read everything about that country and learn as much information as you can.
+Consequently, the most life saving and essential tip for anyone who is about to travel is to read; read everything about that country and learn as much information as you can.
 That will save you time, money, and trouble.

 Now that you have read everything, you will know the opening hours of the attractions and the best way to get to them.
 If possible, walk as much as you can between spots, so you can save yourself some time and money.

-Also, when making your plans, you might want to keep a bit of flexibility in them.
-During our trip to Costa Rica, we fully booked our first two days.
-Nonetheless, we decided to book some activities while being there.
+Moreover, when making your plans, you might want to keep a bit of flexibility in them.
+For example, during our trip to Costa Rica, we fully booked our first two days and left the rest of the days open to book the activities there.